Best Nursing Schools in Wyoming

 Finding a good ADN program involves considering many factors.
 You want to focus on a school that will prepare you for your licensure exams.
 Some other important items to consider include:

 You will want to find a school that has legitimate accreditation to ensure that it's up to industry standards.
-Aside from an accreditation from places like the Accreditation Commission for Education in Nursing (ACEN) and the American Association of Colleges of Nursing (AACN), you will also want to look for schools that hold accreditation from the Wyoming State Board of Nursing.
+Aside from accreditation from places like the Accreditation Commission for Education in Nursing (ACEN) and the American Association of Colleges of Nursing (AACN), you will also want to look for schools that hold accreditation from the Wyoming State Board of Nursing.

 You will want to ensure that upon completing the ADN program at your preferred school that you will be eligible to take the National Council Licensure Examination for licensure as a Registered Nurse (NCLEX).
 In 2015, 329 individuals in Wyoming took the NCLEX, and 84.5% of them received licenses.

-It is wise to inquire about statistics regarding your school's ADN program.
+It is wise to inquire about the statistics regarding your school's ADN program.
 The following are all good indications of the school's reputation: